flaupretre/terraform-ssh-tunnel/README.md

 If other users may be interested, feel free to move it into the 'gateways' subdirectory, add the required documentation in the README.md file,  and submit a pull request.

+## Tunnel conditional creation

+When the 'create' input variable is false or the 'gateway_host' input variable is an empty string, no tunnel is created and the target host and port are returned as outputs, causing a direct connection to the target.

+This makes the module usable in a scenario where you cannot determine in advance whether the connection will require a tunnel or not.

+## Environment

+The SSH client process inherits your environment, including a possible SSH agent configuration to retrieve your private key.

+If you want to set and/or replace environment variables before creating the tunnel, you can provide a non-empty 'env' input variable.
+This string will be 'eval'uated before launching the command to create the tunnel.
+When using an SSM connection, for instance, it can be used to set the 'AWS_PROFILE' variable.

 ## Requirements

 ### Posix shell